appveyor/website/src/docs/server/maintenance.md

 By default, AppVeyor stores data in SQLite database `/var/opt/appveyor/server/appveyor-server.db`.
 All sensitive data in the database is encrypted with "master key".
 Master key and its salt are stored in `/etc/opt/appveyor/server/appsettings.json`.
 These values are automatically generated on the first AppVeyor install and preserved during updates.

-> NOTE: If master key and its salt are lost AppVeyor database will be unusable!
+> NOTE: If the master key and its salt are lost, AppVeyor database will be unusable!

 #### Logs